boazsegev/iodine/README.md

 Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fairly fast.

 Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other servers.

+Another assumption Iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows Iodine to disregard header validity checks (we're not checking for invalid characters) which speeds up the parsing process even more.

 I'm not posting any data because Iodine is still under development and things are somewhat dynamic - but you can compare the performance for yourself using `wrk` or `ab`: